rvnlord/Tutorials/Blazor Utils/Fixing Compare Attribute/README.md

 ## Blazor Utils Tutorial - Fixing Compare Attribute:

-To fix the issues with `Compare Attribute` we have to add the following files to our project to our project:
+To fix the issues with `Compare Attribute` we have to add the following files to our solution:

 `CommonLibrary\Extensions\ObjectExtensions.cs`